FranUrsus/TimeSeriesImaging/README.md

 #### Output

-The output of the network will be a one hot encoding vector that will have a value of 1 in the neuron that activates the predicted consumption cluster for the next day.
-The rest of the unselected clusters will remain at 0.
+The output of the model will be a soft layer with one neuron for each possible value of the predicted next day consumption cluster.

-In this output example, the week consumption image with feed the deep learning model activates the first output neurons (cluster 0 next day consumption will be predicted)

-**one_hot_encoding_output** = [1,0,0,0,0,0,0,0,0,...0]

 <img width="386" alt="Captura de pantalla 2024-02-28 a las 12 17 19" src="https://github.com/FranUrsus/TimeSeriesImaging/assets/68539118/9d092ac6-a684-4f3e-aa7e-db2a2ece4e15">